Project Lift, A Free, After-School Prevention Program in Saratoga Springs for Youth in Grades 1-5

 Franklin Community Center in the city of Saratoga Springs, believes children hold the key to the future of our community, but not every child has that special person to guide them along the way.
 Through Project Lift, a free, after-school prevention program for youth in grades 1-5, children are provided with the role models and education needed to help set them on a more positive developmental path.

 Project Lift is a unique, comprehensive program that places emphasis on positive youth development activities, raising self-esteem and the development of refusal, decision-making, problem solving, and communication skills.
 We use research-based, science- backed curricula to equip the children with information to make healthy decisions on their own.
-Project Lift is offered in the Saratoga Springs City School District at five locations: We operate at Greenfield & Caroline Street Elementary Schools on Mondays and Wednesdays and at Geyser Road & Dorothy Nolan Elementary Schools on Thursdays and Fridays and at Lake Avenue Elementary School on Fridays.
+Project Lift is offered in all of the Saratoga Springs City School District Elementary Schools.
 Each day consists of structured, positive programming with group activities and children are provided with a healthy snack and bus transportation home.

 In addition to the time spent at the after-school program, children and their families also have access to Franklin Community Center’s ancillary services, as needed, including: referral and advocacy, free clothing and food, summer camp scholarships, school supplies, holiday assistance and more.
 Family events and community presenters also take place throughout the year, allowing the children to benefit from social interaction.
 Volunteers from local high schools and colleges also spend time with the “Lifters,” adding another unique component to the program.
 The combination of education, social skills, family bonding and a positive environment make Project Lift an effective way to impact a child’s life, while helping them grow into a healthier and more productive member of our community.